Lebanon

 Gifts given by the company in cash are non-deductible.

-Gifts given by the company in-kind to customers when the amount of each gift exceeds LL 1 million per person per year and when the total amount of gifts in-kind exceeds 1% of the turnover are non-deductible.
+Gifts given by the company in-kind to customers when the amount of each gift exceeds LBP 1 million per person per year and when the total amount of gifts in-kind exceeds 1% of the turnover are non-deductible.

 Fines and penalties